-Note: When exhibiting a two-tiered decorated cake, bring top only, accompanied by a picture of the entire cake.
+Premiums: \$2.00 \$1.75 \$1.50 \$1.25 Note: When exhibiting a two-tiered decorated cake, bring top only, accompanied by a picture of the entire cake.
 Judging is based on decorating abilities.
 No recipe is required.

-- Exhibit demonstrating 3 types of frosting flowers - 2.
+- 1. Exhibit demonstrating 3 types of frosting flowers - 2.
 Exhibit demonstrating 4 types of cake frosting borders - 3.
-Poster detailing the supplies, recipe and procedures of making frosting - Report or video of an interview conducted with someone working in the cake decorating business - Child's decorated birthday cake, cake form may be used - 6.
+Poster detailing the supplies, recipe and procedures of making frosting - Report or video of an interview conducted with someone working in the cake decorating business - 5.
+Child's decorated birthday cake, cake form may be used - 6.
 All occasion decorated cake, cake form may be used - 7.
 All occasion, tiered, decorated cake, cake form may be used - 8.
 Decorated cupcakes, 3 - 9.
 Decorated cookies, 3 - 10.
-Decorated cake pops, 3 clude the following: name of product, date preserved, method of processing and processing time.
-Judge may open jar if necessary.
-All low acid vegetables and meats must be pressure canned to qualify.
-Tomatoes must not be canned by open kettle method and lemon juice treatment used.
-Check USDA bulletin for pressure-cooking time.
-All canning must have been done since the prior year's fair.
+Decorated cake pops, 3

-Class C-Food Preservation (Grades 3-7/Junior)
+Class C-Food Preservation (Grades 3-7/ Junior)